poulor/Med-Manage/README.md

-# MedicalClientApplication
+# Med-Manage

-Medical Client is Java based client that facilitates Doctors-Receptionist-Patient interaction.
+Med-Manage is Java based client that facilitates Doctors-Receptionist-Patient interaction.

 Doctors can view patient info such as patient's health history, height, weight, etc.